-Normal maintenance - it is the owners responsibility to maintain the product in accordance with the instructions provided in the owner's manuals.
+Maintenance service-it is your responsibility to maintain the product in accordance with the instructions provided in the owner's manuals.

 Any product which is not registered and normally used in the United States or Canada.

 Any promises made by any person beyond those stated in this warranty.